raven-black-dream/base45-svelte/.context/current_state.md

   - Conditionally shows an 'Analytics' link for exercises the user has performed
   - Conditionally highlights performed exercises
   - Displays a performance summary table within each accordion panel (for performed exercises) showing set count, max weight, latest set (weight x reps), and latest date per rep range
+- Long-Term Analytics Visualization:
+  - Integrated `LinePlot` component for various performance and subjective feedback metrics.
+  - Reshaped server-side data into Plotly trace format.
+  - Ensured data passed to plots is sorted chronologically.
+  - Used Skeleton UI `Accordion` for organizing plots.

 ### In Progress
 - Recent bug fixes and improvements to core functionality